 2. Losing track of your expenses

 According to NFCC survey, approximately 60% of Americans do not keep track of their money.
 If you are not tracking your expenses, you lose a sense of where your money goes.
 You won’t be able to identify your spending habits, understand where you waste money, and direct money toward your financial goals.

 To be mindful of spending, we need to know where our money is going.
 There are many ways to do so: Saving all the receipts and organizing them by week or month, jotting down each expense in a notebook, using Excel templates, or embracing mobile apps such as Personal Capital or Mint.
 Whatever methods work for you, you need to track your spending consistently.

 3. Not cutting unnecessary costs

 Do you really need to stop at Starbucks for coffee every morning?
 Can you eat out less and cook more at home?
 Are you buying new clothes too frequently?
 Are you paying for a gym membership that you rarely use?
 Set a plan to cut unnecessary costs.
 A number of small efforts add up to make significant impacts on your financial life.

 4. Keeping up with the Joneses

-Maybe your friend purchased a new treadmill or your new neighbor just got a cool Le Creuset cookware set.
+Maybe your friend purchased a new treadmill or your neighbor just got a cool Le Creuset cookware set.
 It is tempting to also own those nice things and keep up with the Joneses.

 5. Impulse spending